uZer/ansible-role-389dirsrv/README.md

 system tunning can be disables according to your needs.

 Inspired by CSCfi's original role https://github.com/CSCfi/ansible-role-389-ds.
-Difference is I don't install RHEL and give more variables for customization.
+Difference is I don't install RHEL and provide more variables for customization.

 Dependencies
 ------------